osvobo/iCAT/instructions-short.md

 To install the 'cover' on the sample 'chamber', follow these steps: <br>
 1. Apply grease around the perimeter of the 'chamber' window.
 ![alt text](support/media/iCAT-36.jpg) <br><br>
-2. Gently place the Microscope Cover Glass onto the applied grease.
+2. Gently place the 'Microscope Cover Glass' (coverslip) onto the applied grease.
 Ensure that the grease spreads evenly under the coverslip and that it is centered.
 ![alt text](support/media/iCAT-37.jpg) <br><br>
-3. Secure the attached cover glass with eight M3x4 screws, and tighten the screws gently.
+3. Secure the attached coverslip with eight M3x4 screws, and tighten the screws gently.
+<br><br>
 ![alt text](support/media/iCAT-38.jpg)
-*NOTE: After the initial assembly, test the chamber by filling it with water and letting it stand overnight.
-There should be no leaks.* <br><br>
+*NOTE: Be careful when tightening the screws, as the coverslip is fragile.
+It is recommended to tighten the screws gradually in several rounds, testing the 'chamber' after each round by filling it with water.
+If no leaks are observed, let the 'chamber' sit overnight on a soft tissue surface.
+No leaks should be present the following day.* <br><br>
-4. Slide the Peltier element to the back of the chamber.
-Place the chamber on the 'base', and connect it to the female DC connector on the side.
+4. Slide the Peltier element to the back of the 'chamber'.
+Place the 'chamber' on the 'base', and connect it to the female DC connector on the side.
 Focus the camera using the adjustment ring.
 All iCAT connectors are depicted below.
 <a id="iCAT-21a"></a>
 ![alt text](support/media/iCAT-21a.jpg)
 <a id="iCAT-20a"></a>